 Learn more about how to qualify for workers’ comp benefits.

 How to File Your Alabama Workers’ Compensation Claim

-- If your claim’s approved, you should receive benefits within 4-22 days.
-There’s a required three-day waiting period before you can get any benefits.
-Injuries expected to last less than three weeks get compensation starting on day four.
-For injuries expected to last longer than that, your first payment should come on day 22.
+- Wait for a decision.
+If you’re approved, there’s a required three-day waiting period before you can get any benefits.
+Conditions expected to last less than three weeks get compensation starting on day four; longer than that and your first payment should come on day 22.